MozzaBotAlt/Labsim-Von-MozzaBot/README.md

 ## Achnowledgements:
 1. Ahmad Ammar Bin Zainuddin...
 Advisor
+2. Azmeer bin Arof...
+Presenter
-2. People of Maktab Rendah Sains Mara Langkawi...
+3. People of Maktab Rendah Sains Mara Langkawi...
 Supporter

-##Notes
-*Sign in required
+## Notes

+Copyright (C) 2025  Ali Mozzabot I, This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.